ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

 FCIMC options
 -------------

-**AUTOCORR** [iLagMin] [iLagMax] [iLagStep] [NoAutoDets]
+**AUTOCORR** [NoAutoDets]
     This is a parallel FCIMC option.
-It will calculate the autocorrelation function for certain determinants, between the lag values of iLagMin and iLagMax in steps of iLagStep.
-If iLagMax is negative, it will calculate the ACF over all possible k-times.
+It will output the histogrammed occupation number for certain determinants every iteration.
+This is so that a seperate standalone ACF program can be used on it.
-    Currently the ACF is evaluated for the 'NoAutoDets' largest-weighted MP1 components.
+    Currently the histogramming is evaluated for the 'NoAutoDets' largest-weighted MP1 components.

 **POPSFILE** [iWritePopsEvery]
     Default: on.
 Default iWritePopsEvery (optional argument) 100000.